Ammonite Nymph Variation

 Wind the silk up and down the rear half of the shank creating a nice tapered body.
 I have used uni nylon silk in this pattern and then dyed it olive with a dye pen.

-Take some lead wire and wind it on the thorax for weight. you do not have to do this if you want a drfting emerger nymph.
+Take some lead wire and wind it on the thorax for weight. you do not have to do this if you want a drifting emerger nymph.

 Cover the lead wire with silk.

 Attach your dubbing and apply it to the thorax.
-Once the dubbing is on then brush it downwards and back with a soft brush such as a clean mascara bruch or tooth brush.
+Once the dubbing is on then brush it downwards and back with a soft brush such as a clean mascara brush or toothbrush.
 This will form the legs of the fly.

 Draw forward the pheasant tail fibres and form the thorax cover.

 Remove the waste and tie off with a whip finish.

 Now take the Sally Hanson Mega shine varnish and apply it to both the thorax cover and the body but not the dubbing.